 Regulation of the immune system by gut flora is well established, and plays a critical role in the function of both the innate and adaptive immune system [21].
 As highlighted by Rossi et al, changes in gut microbiome may contribute to various chronic immune disorders, such as CD.
 Several hypotheses have been postulated by the research community as to how the microbiota may directly influence the immune system in CD [22].
 Gut microbiota may upregulate proinflammatory or downregulate anti-inflammatory mediators and metabolites.
 Studies have shown a relationship between microbes and the immune state.
 In vitro studies of Bifidobacterium longum (B. longum) and Bifidobacterium bifididum were investigated regarding cytokine production [23].
-Both strains, in combination with feces from both active CD and symptom-free CD, were also shown to restore the proinflammatory cytokine profile through lower production of tumor necrosis factor (TNF)- $\alpha$ and interferon (IFN)- $\gamma$ .
+Both strains, in combination with feces from both active CD and symptom-free CD, were also shown to restore the proinflammatory cytokine profile through lower production of tumor necrosis factor (TNF)- α and interferon (IFN)- γ .
 These strains are thought to possess anti-inflammatory properties through the induction of interleukin (IL)-10.
-This in turn inhibits the production of IFN- $\gamma$ and TNF- $\alpha$ , therefore regulating the balance between CD4 and CD8 T-helper cells [24,25].
+This in turn inhibits the production of IFN- γ and TNF- α , therefore regulating the balance between CD4 and CD8 T-helper cells [24,25].

 A key role of the gut flora is intestinal barrier modulation.
 Zonulin, synthesized by liver and intestinal cells, is a protein that modulates the permeability of junctions between cells [26].
 It essentially regulates the "leakiness of the gut".
-Gliadin has been shown to bind to chemokine receptor CKCR3 on epithelial cells, increasing intestinal permeability through
+Gliadin has been shown to bind to chemokine receptor CKCR3 on epithelial cells, increasing intestinal permeability through the excessive release of zonulin [27].
+This is significant, as it further enables passage of gliadin to the gut mucosa, triggering the innate immune response and worsening the inflammatory state.

 In animal experimental models, Bacteroides fragilis (B. fragilis) has been implicated in the regulation and breakdown of the intestinal epithelial later, with the pathogenicity related to the expression of virulence factors and other proteolytic enzymes [28,29].
 Sanchez et al investigated the role of B. fragilis strains in Caco-2 cells [30].
 They noted clones were more frequently identified in CD patients than in control subjects, with no change in differences following a gluten-free diet.
 Increased levels of B. fragilis strains expressing virulence genes coding for metalloproteases were also recorded.
-These strains showed high gelatinase activity and gliadin-hydrolyzing activity, and generated immunogenic peptides that upregulated inflammatory cytokine production, e.g., TNF-a.
+These strains showed high gelatinase activity and gliadin-hydrolyzing activity, and generated immunogenic peptides that upregulated inflammatory cytokine production, e.g., TNF-α.
 The results suggest increased permeability of the gut, and significantly higher levels of B. fragilis with metalloprotease activities may well be a factor in the development of CD.
 However, further in vitro and in vivo studies are needed to confirm this hypothesis.